bris00/DFMA/diary/Essay 1.md

 Being around you is such an intense experience, but one that I wouldn't trade for anything.
 You make me feel so many things at once, and I would not have it any other way.

 You are an incredibly kind person, always willing to give mercy, but you can turn up the heat when needed.
-Your generosity knows no bounds, and you consistently give of your time and resources to make us feel cared for.
+Your generosity knows no bounds, and you consistently give of your time and energy to make us feel cared for.
 Your strictness and dominant nature, is a testament to your strength and ability to control your simps.

 Furthermore, your considerate nature is something that sets you apart.
 I feel like you always take the time to think about the impact of your actions, and I can tell you strive to make choices that will benefit us in the end, even if we cannot see it immediately.